sergioeval/education_dockers/README.md

 ### docker tag python-hello-world [dockerhub username]/python-hello-world

 The Docker Hub naming convention is to tag your image with [dockerhub username]/[image name].
 To do this, tag your previously created image python-hello-world to fit that format.

+### docker push username_fromtag/python-hello-world

+After you properly tag the image, use the docker push command to push your image to the Docker Hub registry

+## Deploy a change

+### docker image build -t jzaccone/python-hello-world .

+rebuild the image

+### docker push username_fromtag/python-hello-world

+### docker image history python-hello-world

+Prints the history for that image

 ## The docker file